ccao-data/people/.gitlab/issue_templates/ds-onboarding.md

 > :warning:  Mac users should first obtain a remote desktop VPN from IT and follow the remaining instructions for that terminal.
 This tech stack does not seem to work well with mac OS.

+If you are an intern returning for a second internship, some of the items below may be already completed.

 # Working remotely

 Make sure you have a quite space with good internet access from which to work.
 Please make sure you have a microphone to participate in remote meetings.
 A camera is also a good thing to have, though not required.

 ## VPN

 - [ ] Compelete and return VPN request paperwork to admins@cookcountyassessor.com.
-While waiting for a response, complete the Teams and bookmarks sections below.
+While waiting for a response, complete the Teams, bookmarks, and hours and project assignments sections below.
 - [ ] Install VPN on your computer.

 ## Teams

  Ask @sweatyhandshake for an invite to the Data Science "Team" within the CCAO group.

 # Bookmarks

 Take a moment to bookmark these commonly used CCAO links: